-Farmington's Turkey Trot is annual tradition for some
+Farmington's Turkey Trot is tradition for some

 FARMINGTON — Runners and walkers donned hats and gloves to brave the chilly temperatures at they participated in the annual Turkey Trot 5K and Gobble Wobble 2-mile walk this morning.